We have five factories and 19 years of experience in plant extracts

 Allergic Reactions:

-Individuals with allergies to citrus fruits or plants may experience allergic reactions to Citrus bioflavonoids.
+Individuals with allergies to citrus fruits or plants may experience allergic reactions to citrus bioflavonoids.
 Symptoms can include itching, hives, swelling, and difficulty breathing.
 If you have a known allergy to citrus, it's best to avoid supplements containing these compounds.

 Interaction with Medications:

-As mentioned in the previous section, Citrus bioflavonoids can interact with certain medications, potentially reducing their effectiveness or causing adverse effects.
+As mentioned in the previous section, citrus bioflavonoids can interact with certain medications, potentially reducing their effectiveness or causing adverse effects.
 If you are taking any prescription medications, it's important to consult with your healthcare provider before starting a bioflavonoid supplement.

 Gastrointestinal Issues:

-Some people may experience gastrointestinal side effects from taking Citrus bioflavonoids, including stomach upset, diarrhea, or constipation.
+Some people may experience gastrointestinal side effects from taking citrus bioflavonoids, including stomach upset, diarrhea, or constipation.
 These effects are generally mild and can be managed by adjusting the dosage or taking the supplement with food.

 Hormonal Changes:

-There is some evidence to suggest that certain bioflavonoids, such as Quercetin, may have an impact on hormone levels.
+There is some evidence to suggest that certain bioflavonoids, such as quercetin, may have an impact on hormone levels.
 While more research is needed, individuals with hormone-sensitive conditions like endometriosis or polycystic ovary syndrome (PCOS) should consult with their healthcare provider before taking bioflavonoid supplements.

 Pregnancy and Lactation: